d-rybakov/ml-delivery-framework/phase-2-data-understanding/P02_Data_Inventory_Report_T.md

 *\[**Example:** This document is intended for the Data Science team performing exploratory analysis, the Data Engineering team preparing data pipelines, and the Delivery Lead overseeing scope alignment.\]*

-## Definitions, Acronyms, and Abbreviations {#definitions-acronyms-and-abbreviations}
+## Definitions, Acronyms, and Abbreviations

 *\[Provide definitions for all project-specific terms, dataset abbreviations, system names, and technical identifiers required to correctly interpret the document.*